 Sergey Nivens - Fotolia

-Relational data is more familiar, but it is not necessarily a slam dunk for Hadoop data lake ingestion, as a major Texas school has found.
+Relational data is more familiar, but it isn't necessarily a slam dunk for Hadoop data lake ingestion, as a large Texas school has found.
 The general message there is open source Hadoop components that require special skills may not be the best way to fill in a data lake with SQL data.
 More specifically, Apache Sqoop, as a common open source Hadoop component that can pull relational data into a Hadoop data lake, may hit some barriers in some organizations.

-"We started out our data ingestion with Apache Sqoop, but it required that we do custom coding," said Juergen Stegmair, who is the lead for database administration at the University of North Texas (UNT).
+"We started out our data ingestion with Apache Sqoop, but it required that we do custom coding," said Juergen Stegmair, who leads the database administration team at the University of North Texas (UNT).

-He said that Sqoop's command-line-based programming required considerable coding in a style unfamiliar to the staff.
-Coding was not beyond them, but UNT's overall mission was to "avoid custom programming as much as possible," he said.
+Stegmair said that Sqoop's command-line-based programming required considerable coding in a style unfamiliar to his staff.
+Coding wasn't beyond them, but UNT's overall aim was to "avoid custom programming as much as possible," he said.

 Shifting lakes of data